 While I'm saying that I think the phrase "common sense" tends to be of dubious value this post is not a call to action to police speech.
 I think discussions of these concepts are far more valuable than any outcomes from censorship of the term.

 Part of the reason I think censoring the term would be so bad is because this phrase is used so differently in so many circumstances and pejorative uses probably aren't the most common usage.
 One thing that's very noticeable is that for something that is supposed to be common to people is that it is surprisingly hard to find any rigorous definition of what people mean when they use this phrase.
-And I think this is no surprise, to explain the notion of what's commonly held to be sensible would first involve explaining the current cultural situation history and context, essentially explaining the zeitgeist.
+And I think this is no surprise, to explain the notion of what's commonly held to be sensible would first involve explaining the current cultural situation, its history and context, essentially explaining the zeitgeist.
 Any rigorous definition of common sense I've come to from thinking about this has had an extremely high Kolmogorov complexity.
-In other words to define what is meant by common sense without just making reference to a whole bunch of assumptions I have been unable to find any way to do it that hasn't involved a lot of words.
+Kolmogorov complexity is the idea that you can get a sense of how complex something is by measuring the length of the shortest possible representation of that idea.
+A good description of the zeitgeist necessarily involves a huge number of references to other works just to explain the context and history driving the main themes not to mention the uncountable number of little aspects of what makes the current environment what it is.
+In other words to define what is meant by common sense without just making a whole bunch of assumptions I have been unable to find any way to do it that hasn't involved a lot of words.

-: Keeping good relations across cultural boundaries is hard, treat this difficulty with respect.
+Keeping good relations across cultural boundaries is hard, treat this difficulty with respect.
 Even in a strictly business setting there's a whole lot of cultural subtlety that is very important, take it seriously.
+This is not to say that everything is relativistic either, there are important universal base truths but the means of best explaining and communicating these will depend on context. ↩